Framing FAQs

 We carry a huge selection of moldings and unique framing materials.
-All framing projects are done right on the premises and our work is guaranteed, so you’ll get just the look you want — when you want it!
+All framing projects are done right and carry our “TRUE LOVE” Guarantee, so you’ll get just the look you want — when you want it!

 A CPF (Certified Picture Framer) is a framer who has studied conservation framing, passed a lengthy examination and has been certified by the Professional Picture Framing Association as a professional.
-There are relatively few CPF’s in the entire country, and many FASTFRAME stores have one on staff.
+There are relatively few CPF’s in the entire country, in Fastframe North & South team has such experts.

 - Permanent mounting